How To Prepare A Floor for Tiling

 Step 2 (Screed): Survey the Floor

-Using a long straight edge, lay it on the floor in various directions to see if the screed is flat.
+Using a level, lay it on the floor in various directions to see if the screed is flat.

-If the straight edge doesn’t rock, and there are no dips in the floor visible against the straight edge, your floor is flat and ready for Step 4 (Screed).
+If the level doesn’t rock, and there are no dips in the floor visible against the level, your floor is flat and ready for Step 4 (Screed).

-If the straight edge does rock, and there are dips in the floor visible against the straight edge, you will need to latax the floor.
+If the level does rock, and there are dips in the floor visible against the straight edge, you will need to latax the floor.
 This will give you a flat floor to lay the tiles on, putting you on the correct path for a professional finish.